Detailed pyFastChem module description¶

 import pyfastchem

-This provides access to the FastChem
+This provides access to the FastChem object class as well as the

 input and output structures and additional pre-defined constants used by